Amelie Beese: Death

 Beese's marriage deteriorated.
 By 1925, the couple had separated and Beese was living alone in Schmargendorf.
-Beese had an unfortunate accident the same year, crashing the airplane she was flying when she reapplied for her pilot's license.
-On 22 December of that year, she shot herself in her Berlin flat.
+Beese had an accident the same year, crashing the airplane she was flying when she reapplied for her pilot's license.
+On 21 December of that year, she shot herself in her Berlin flat.
 She is buried in the cemetery at Berlin-Schmargendorf.

 Legacy and commemoration

 Johannisthal airfield, where Beese began her career as an aviator, has disappeared beneath the changing landscape of Berlin; there is no trace of it other than local street names such as Pilotenstraße and Segelfliegerstraße.
 There is a small memorial park named after her in Wilmersdorf, at the corner of Storckwinkel- and Schwarzbacherstraße.

 In 1992, Straße 19 in Treptow was renamed Melli-Beese-Straße.
 An exhibition is dedicated to her in the Heimatmuseum in Treptow, in the eastern suburbs of Berlin.
-There is a Melli-Beese-Straße in Frankfurt - Bockenheim.
+There is a Melli-Beese-Straße in Frankfurt – Bockenheim.

 In 1993, the flying club Aeroclub Mellie Beese was formed in Berlin.

 In 2004 the Tempelhof district of Berlin decided to name a pedestrian passage between Hoeppnerstraße and Hessenring the Melli-Beese-Promenade.

 Beese's life was the inspiration for Aris Fioretos's 2020 novel Nelly B.s Herz.

 A school near the former Johannisthal airfield is named after her, and the Berlin Airport access road is named Melli-Beese Ring.